Kong/kong/README.md

 ## Why Kong?

-If you are building for web, mobile or IoT (Internet of Things) you will likely end up needing common functionality to run your actual software.
+If you are building for the web, mobile or IoT (Internet of Things) you will likely end up needing common functionality to run your actual software.
 Kong can help by acting as a gateway (or a sidecar) for microservices requests while providing load balancing, logging, authentication, rate-limiting,